PatatalouiS/MatriXMiX/README.md

 and after :
 <pre>$ ./MatriXMiX-x86_64.AppImage </pre>

-After, only if you want, you can put the executable in your Desktop entries with the <a href='https://github.com/TheAssassin/AppImageLauncher'> AppImageLauncher tool </a>.
+After that, if you want, you can put the executable in your Desktop entries with the <a href='https://github.com/TheAssassin/AppImageLauncher'> AppImageLauncher tool </a>.

 <b>OSX</b>